MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 ## Summary

-This proposal introduces a new JSON RPC method `wallet_swapAsset` that allows dApps to request MetaMask to perform a token swap operation.
+This proposal introduces a new JSON-RPC method `wallet_swapAsset` that allows dApps to request MetaMask to perform a token swap operation.
 The method accepts parameters for the source and destination tokens and initiates a token swap operation.

 ## Motivation